Operations > Computing > FAQ

 Unix VNC Sessions

 VNC allows graphical programs (e.g. MATLAB, CAD software, etc.) to be run remotely with the ability to reconnect to that session should the network connection fail.
-The EE linux lab systems and other systems in the department should have VNC software installed; VNC clients are available for many platforms; clients that integrate SSH support are especially nice, for example Chicken on Mac OS X or the TightVNC Java Viewer.
+The EE Linux Lab systems have VNC software installed.
+Recommended clients include Chicken on Mac OS X or the TightVNC Java Viewer on Windows.

 Start a VNC Session

-- Connect to an EE unix system using a SSH client.
-For the Linux Lab systems, it is best to use linux12 through linux26.
+- Connect to an EE Linux Lab system using a SSH client.
+It is best to use

 - Run vncserver -list to see what sessions have been started.

 - If none have been started, launch a new server with the following command: